crschnick/pdx_unlimiter/GUIDE.md

 you can kill the currently running game without it having a chance to overwrite the latest savegame.
 You can simply select your latest imported savegame in the Pdx-Unlimiter and launch it again.

-If you just want to revert to the latest saved savegame, you can also use `CTRL+SHIFT+R` to combine these functions, i.e. import the latest savegame, kill the game process and launch it again.
+If you just want to revert to the latest saved savegame a couple of months back, you can also use `CTRL+SHIFT+R` to combine the **Import** and **Kill** functions, i.e. import the latest savegame, kill the game process and launch it again.

 ### Settings